 - sl st - slip stitch

-You will need a yarn and crochet hook suitable for that type of yarn.
+When learning how to crochet a flat circle, you will need a yarn and crochet hook suitable for that type of yarn.
+Stitch markers are often useful to show where a new round starts.

 Method 1 - Working Stitches Into a Chain Ring

-- Make a chain of 6 stitches.
-This will suit thicker yarn, eg. worsted weight yarn.
-If using fine yarn, use less stitches.
+- Make a chain of 4 stitches.
+This will suit thicker yarn, e.g. worsted weight yarn.
+If using fine yarn, use fewer stitches.

 Now start your first row of stitches.
 You can use any stitch you fancy, but for explanation purposes, we will use single crochet.